2020 - 2021

 Reading and discussion of literary works from the Spanish-speaking world.
 Emphasis will be on utilizing language skills in the study and analysis of literature from Latin America, Spain and the United States.
 Conducted in Spanish.
-Prerequisite: 215.

 An introduction to the study of Hispanic cultures, both Peninsular and Latin American; this course presents the basic context of the customs, beliefs and values of the Hispanic peoples and seeks to provide a basis for more advanced study.
 Conducted in Spanish.
-Prerequisite: 215 or consent.

 Survey of literary genres, periods and movements in Latin American from 1492 to the present.
 The main focus will be to give a sense of literary history and cultural context; readings will include representative selections from each period and movement.
 Conducted in Spanish.
-Prerequisite: 220 or consent.